 What kind of course support is provided?

-The marathon features 26 aid station opportunities in 26.2 miles.
-The half marathon features 14 aid station opportunities in 13.1 miles.
+The marathon and half marathon feature many aid station opportunities in 26.2 miles.
 The first four aid stations are water only.
 The remainder of the aid stations are stocked with water, sports drinks, fruit, pretzels, and other nutrition.
 Free post-race food and drink are available at the Olympic Oval finish area (athletes only).

 Do I need Photo Identification at Athlete Check-In during Race Weekend?